JoHassel/Exo_UI/README.md

 </figure>

 ## Project
-* develop a UI for a 4-DOF lower limb exoskeleton
+* development of a UI for a 4-DOF lower limb exoskeleton
-* wireless communication to main controller via WiFi
+* communication to main controller via WiFi
 * "Single Actuator Control Unit" (SACU) for manual control of actuators